jaim1n/jaim1n.github.io/README.md

 cs50x pset8 "homepage"

 ### 7/23/2024
-added a web app "hearts"
+created a web app "hearts"

 ## TODO:
+### Icons
+self-explanitory

 ### Resume
 Create a clean and interactive interface to showcase current and future projects and accomplishments.
 Finish CS50x and CS50cy final projects and upload certificates.